Chocolate Fig Spice Cake

 - Soak Figs: In medium bowl, stir chopped figs and coffee; set aside.

-- Cream butter & sugar: In large bowl, beat butter and sugar with electric mixer on medium speed until smooth and creamy.
+- Cream butter & sugar: In large bowl, beat butter and sugar with electric mixer or stand mixer on medium speed until smooth and creamy.

 - Beat in Eggs & aromatics: Beat in eggs, vanilla and whisky or brandy (if using).
 Slowly add buttermilk and then add the orange zest (do not worry if the mixture gets a little curdled)

-- Add Dry Ingredients: Beat in 1¾ cups flour, cocoa, spices, baking soda, and baking powder on low speed until mixed.
+- Add Dry Ingredients: Beat in flour mixture on low speed until just combined.

 - Drain Figs & add coffee to batter: Remove figs from and set aside, reserving coffee.
-Slowly mix in reserved coffee only batter.
-Pour batter into pan.
+Slowly mix in reserved coffee only into batter.

 - Add fruit to batter: Pat figs dry with paper towels.
 Sprinkle them and the candied orange with 1 tablespoon cocoa powder and toss to coat.
 Sprinkle the figs and the candied orange over batter in pan.
 Pull knife or skewer through batter to distribute fruit

 - Bake: Bake 40 to 50 minutes or until toothpick inserted in center comes out clean.
-Cool in pan 10 minutes.
+Cool in pan 10-15 minutes on cooling rack.
 Invert onto plate or rack and cool completely, about 1 hour.

 For the glaze